lesha-sa/automation_qa_DemoQA/README.md

 To run all the tests from the root directory, you can use the following command:
 For the command to work, you need to perform the following steps:
 1. Clone the project
+2. Create and activate virtual environment
-2. Install all dependencies from the file requirements.txt
+3. Install all dependencies from the file requirements.txt
-3. Open the folder with the project and copy the path to it
+4. Open the folder with the project and copy the path to it
-4. In the pytest.ini paste the previously copied path into the line pythonpath
+5. In the pytest.ini paste the previously copied path into the line pythonpath
 ```shell
  pytest
 ```